ndeadly/MissionControl/README.md

 ***My Xbox One/Elite V2 controller used to connect and now it doesn't, what gives?***
 As of late 2021, Microsoft introduced a new controller firmware that aims to bring Xbox One/Elite 2 controllers in line with the newer Series X|S controllers.
 Updating to this firmware switches the controller over to using Bluetooth Low Energy (LE), a newer bluetooth standard focused on low power consumption, which is not currently supported by Mission Control.
 If your controller firmware is version 5.xx.xxxx.x or above, you have the new LE firmware and will need to downgrade to the legacy one (see https://support.xbox.com/en-US/help/hardware-network/accessories/controller-firmware-reversion)

-***Can you add support for PS3 (Dualshock3) controllers?***
-~~It's on my list of things to look into.
-The pairing process is non-standard and may require modifications to the Bluetooth driver.
-If it can be done non-destructively I will add support eventually.~~ Having looked into this a bit, it appears it's going to be a lot of work given the constraints of HOS (if it can even be done without breaking support for other Bluetooth controllers).
-I won't rule out a solution in the future, but this is not high priority for me right now.
-Sorry DS3 owners.

 ***Can you add support for Xbox 360 controllers?***
 No, not currently.
 These don't use Bluetooth.
 Try sys-con with a wireless USB adapter.